 If you tried unsuccessfully to buy or refinance in 2016, you may have a better shot this year.
 The higher mortgage interest rates that are scaring some off may be good news for borderline home loan applicants.

 When mortgage lenders were completely busy during the refinance boom, they could afford to be choosier about their borrowers.
 They could also build in higher profit margins.
-Applying for a mortgage in 2017 could be a different story.Click to see today's rates (Mar 28th, 2017)
+Applying for a mortgage in 2017 could be a different story.Click to see your low-downpayment loan eligibility (Apr 30th, 2017)

 Researchers at the Kroll Bond Rating Agency (KBRA) report that "lending volumes are likely to fall in 2017 and beyond" as profitable refinancing markets dry up.